 I couldn’t remember the last time I visited Toronto’s darling Ossington.
-“Ossy” is one of Toronto’s much loved revitalized neighborhoods which has transformed over the years: a Portuguese enclave to Vietnamese Pho and karaoke bar strip.
+“Ossy” is one of Toronto’s much loved revitalized neighbourhoods which has transformed over the years: a Portuguese enclave to Vietnamese Pho and karaoke bar strip.
 Today it is home to some of the cities finest restaurants, bars, vintage shops and art galleries.
-Some of my favorite eats on Ossington are The Golden Turtle, Pizzaria Libretto, Foxley and Delux.
+Some of my favourite eats on Ossington are The Golden Turtle, Pizzaria Libretto, and Foxley.

 Unfortunately there were a few disappointments.
 The vibe transformed from intimate fine dining to raging bar by 8:30pm.
 We suffered through outrageously loud music throughout most of our dinner.
 I found myself screaming across the table and wondering if they were in some sort of competition with Parts and Labour for Toronto’s most annoying rock rage fine dining experience.

 That afternoon, before heading out the door I had taken a look at the restaurants menu online and was most looking forward to showcasing their Harvest Platter.
 I felt so let down when I was advised when I arrived (at 7pm mind you) that the kitchen was all out of house made terrine and sausage.

 While Boehmer offers an inspirational space and inventive bar I’d be hard pressed to return for a relaxing meal in fear that music would be blaring through my ears and the kitchen would be void of Saturday’s most sought after essentials.

 confit of grapefruit, rosemary and maple brandy, grand marnier, lime, angostina bitter sugar

 cucumber, pimms, gin, lavender syrup, lemon, ginger ale